-Yes, overseas voters may vote in the primaries!
-And, in addition to your state's primary election, we urge all DA members to vote in DA's "Global Presidential Primary" for the Democratic nominee for President.
-Voting in the DA Primary gives your vote a bit more weight (there are far fewer DA members then state voters), plus a good turnout increases our ability to have the Democratic Party and the candidates address issues pertaining to overseas US citizens.
+In addition to your state's primary election, we urge all DA members to vote in DA's "Global Presidential Primary" (GPP) for the Democratic nominee for President.
+Voting in the GPP gives your vote a bit more weight (there are far fewer DA members then state voters), plus a good turnout increases our ability to have the Democratic Party and the candidates address issues pertaining to overseas US citizens.